ncatlab/nlab-content/pages/7107.md

 ## Idea

-The cofinality of a [[quoset]] is a measure of the size of the poset and in particular of the size of its tails.
+The cofinality of a [[quoset]] (quasi-ordered set) is a measure of the size of the quoset and in particular of the size of its tails.
 An important special case is the cofinality of an [[ordinal number]], and there is a related concept of the cofinality of a [[cardinal number]].

 ## Definitions